 Questions Response Pass or Fail

-Miss Chloe asks if they need to evacuate all
+Miss Chloe asks if they need to evacuate the

-children during emergency rehearsals.
-What about
+babies during emergency rehearsals.
+What's your

-those who are resting?
-What's your response?
+response?

 Miss Tara says sometimes the owners and

 managers don't participate in the rehearsals.
 What

 should she do?

 Mr Ethan says he's heard emergency procedures

 and plans have to be signed off by 'recognised

 authorities.'
 Is this true?

 Miss Chelsea says she's confused about how often

 they have to practice each of their 10 emergency

 procedures (based on the 10 potential

 emergencies in their risk assessment.
 Please

 explain.

 Miss Brooke asks if emergency procedure

 requirements are included in the Regs.
 Are they?